assoyas/TES3MP-Scripts/VampiresAndWerewolves/README.md

 |/vampirism cure|Checks if player is a vampire and is allowed to cure themselves of vampirism.
 If so, a choicebox pops up asking to pay the price (if applicable) and curing the player if they proceed.|

 ## CHANGELOG:
+### 1.2:
+Cut out some redundant functions, fixed an issue with curing being completely free regardless of values used, added an option to be able to infect other players by killing them.

 ### 1.1:
 Added `/vampirism cure`, associated settings as well as ability to allow/disallow obtaining and curing the diseases on the server via the commands.